 If you’ve been scrolling listings at midnight, saving homes in your favorite Denver neighborhoods, and wondering whether 2026 is the year you finally buy, you’re not alone.
 The market has calmed down compared with the wild multiple-offer years, but buying a home in Denver is still a big, complicated move.

 The good news?
-Many of the biggest headaches buyers face are avoidable with the right strategy, the right team, and a little bit of honest coaching up front.
+Many of the biggest headaches buyers face are avoidable with the right strategy, the right team, and a little honest coaching up front.

-Here are the most common mistakes I see Denver home buyers making in 2026—and how to dodge them.
+Here are the most common mistakes I see Denver home buyers making in 2026 — and how to dodge them.
+For a full step-by-step, pair this with my Denver 2026 Buyer Game Plan and the Denver Real Estate FAQ.

 This is the number-one way buyers fall in love with the wrong house.

-Without a real pre-approval, it’s very easy to focus on the prettiest home instead of the one that actually fits your budget.
+Without a real pre-approval, it’s easy to focus on the prettiest home instead of the one that actually fits your budget and your real life.

 What to do instead: